stevenlaitran/steen-resume/README.md

 run `Make` lol, it will compile a pdf file in the output directory

-`make clean` will remove all files within the output
+`make clean` will remove all files within the output except for the example pdf

 # Example
 TBA